get-itips/ExchangeDiscovery/README.md

 # How it works
 The scripts read a .CSV file with the list of cmdlets to run, the cmdlets are then run and saved into XML files under a folder with this format, as an example, `C:\ExchangeDiscovery\EXO_20220725122545`

-Then, you can rebuild these XML files into more readable objects using `RebuildObjects.ps1`.
+Then, the script generates an HTML report with the XML files as an input.

 # How To Use